Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 where $\gamma$ defines the inner slope of the galactic mass distribution, $\beta$ characterizes the outer slope, and $\alpha$ controls the sharpness of the transition between these two regions.
 The scale length $b$ sets the characteristic radius where the density profile transitions from the inner region to the outer envelope.

-Figure \ref{fig:ebs} provides a visual representation of such a spherically symmetric mass distribution encircling a central black hole.
+Figure \ref{fig:ebs} provides a visual representation of such an extended system.
 One can conceptually imagine this distribution as a series of concentric spherical shells that grow denser toward the center.
-The gravitational potential at radius $r$ due to a spherical mass distribution $\rho(r')$ is then determined by summing all the contributions from all the shells with $\mathrm{d} M\left(r^{\prime}\right)=4 \pi G \rho\left(r^{\prime}\right) r'^2 \mathrm{~d} r^{\prime}$ inside and outside of $r$.
+The gravitational potential at radius $r$ due to a spherical mass distribution $\rho(r')$ is then determined by summing all the contributions from all the shells with $\mathrm{d} M\left(r^{\prime}\right)=4 \pi \rho\left(r^{\prime}\right) r'^2 \mathrm{d} r^{\prime}$ inside and outside of $r$.
 This is expressed mathematically as

 By evaluating the integrals in Equation \eqref{eq:shells}, we arrive at a closed-form expression for the gravitational potential of the surrounding mass.
 The final result, derived in full in Appendix \ref{sec:appA}, can be written using incomplete beta functions given by